-Ordinary Shares Beneficially Owned
+Ordinary S Beneficially

 Number %

 Directors and Executive Officers:

-Lijun Xin

-Jeff Huijian He

-Jun Yang (1) 13,442,963 1.3 %
+Ian Su Shan

+Bing Fu -

 Christina Xiaojing Zhu

 Baohong Sun

 Laura Marie Butler

 Jian Han

-Beck Zhaoming Chen
+Henry Jun Mao

-All Directors and Executive Officers as a Group 18,432,963 1.8 %
+All Directors and Executive Officers as a Group 137,500

 Principal Shareholders:

-JD Group Entities (2) 543,315,362 53.0 %
+JD Group Entities (1) 562,243,238 53.1 %

-Walmart Entities (3) 94,981,280 9.3 %
+Walmart Entities (2) 94,981,280 9.0 %

-\ Aggregate number of shares accounts for less than 1% of our total ordinary shares on an as-converted basis outstanding as of March 31, 2023.

-- \\ Except as indicated otherwise below, the business address of our directors and executive officers is 22/F, Oriental Fisherman's Wharf, No. 1088 Yangshupu Road, Yangpu District, Shanghai 200082, People's Republic of China.
-The business address of Christina Xiaojing Zhu is 12/F, Tower 3, Szitic Square, 69 Nonglin Road, Futian District, Shenzhen 518040, People's Republic of China.
-The business address of Ms. Baohong Sun is 230 Park Avenue, Suite 540, Cheung Kong Graduate School of Business, New York, New York 10169.
-The business address of Jian Han is Building 20, Zhongguancun Software Park, 8 Dongbeiwang West Road, Haidian District, Beijing 100193, People's Republic of China. - (1) Represents (i) 604,884 ordinary shares in the form of ADSs and (ii) 12,838,079 ordinary shares held by High Altitude Limited, a British Virgin Islands company.
-High Altitude Limited is wholly owned by Mr. Jun Yang.
-The registered address of High Altitude Limited is Start Chambers, Wickham's Cay II, P.O.
-Box 2221, Road Town, Tortola, British Virgin Islands. - (2) Represents (i) 524,707,814 ordinary shares held by JD Sunflower Investment Limited and (ii) 18,607,548 ordinary shares represented by 4,651,887 ADSs held by Windcreek Limited.
-JD Sunflower Investment Limited and Windcreek Limited are both British Virgin Islands companies wholly owned by JD.com Investment Limited, which is in turn wholly owned by JD.com, Inc. Information regarding beneficial ownership is reported as of February 22, 2022, based on the information contained in the Schedule 13D jointly filed by JD.com, Inc. and others with SEC on March 4, 2022.
+- \ Aggregate number of shares accounts for less than 1% of our total ordinary shares on an as-converted basis outstanding as of March 31, 2024. - \\ Except as indicated otherwise below, the business address of our directors and executive officers is 22/F, Oriental Fisherman's Wharf, No. 1088 Yangshupu Road, Yangpu District, Shanghai 200082, People's Republic of China.
+The business address of Ian Su Shan is 20th Floor, Building A, No. 18 Kechuang 11 Street, Yizhuang Economic and Technological Development Zone, Daxing District, Beijing 101111, People's Republic of China.
+The business address of Christina Xiaojing Zhu is 2-5/F, Tower 2 and 1-12/F, Tower 3, Szitic Square, 69 Nonglin Road, Futian District, Shenzhen 518040, People's Republic of China.
+The business address of Ms. Baohong Sun is 515 Madison Avenue, Office 9017, Cheung Kong Graduate School of Business, New York, New York 10022.
+The business address of Jian Han is Building 20, Zhongguancun Software Park, 8 Dongbeiwang West Road, Haidian District, Beijing 100193, People's Republic of China. - (1) Represents (i) 543,635,690 ordinary shares held by JD Sunflower Investment Limited and (ii) 18,607,548 ordinary shares represented by 4,651,887 ADSs held by Windcreek Limited.
+JD Sunflower Investment Limited and Windcreek Limited are both British Virgin Islands companies wholly owned by JD.com Investment Limited, which is in turn wholly owned by JD.com, Inc. Information regarding beneficial ownership is reported as of April 28, 2023, based on the information contained in the Schedule 13D/A jointly filed by JD.com, Inc. and others with SEC on April 28, 2023.
 The registered address of JD Sunflower Investment Limited is P.O.
 Box 957, Offshore Incorporations Centre, Road Town, Tortola, British Virgin Islands.
-The registered address of each of JD Sunflower Investment Limited, Windcreek Limited is and JD.com Investment Limited is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands.
+The registered address of each of JD Sunflower Investment Limited, Windcreek Limited is and JD.com Investment Limited is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - (2) Represents (i) 87,481,280 ordinary shares and (ii) 7,500,000 ordinary shares represented by 1,875,000 ADSs held by Global Pinnacle Corporation, a company organized under the laws of the State of Delaware of the United States.
+Global Pinnacle Corporation is wholly owned by Walmart Inc. Information regarding beneficial ownership is reported as of December 31, 2023, based on the information contained in the Schedule 13G/A jointly filed by Walmart Inc. and Global Pinnacle Corporation with SEC on February 13, 2024.
+The registered address of Global Pinnacle Corporation is 1209 Orange Street, Wilmington, DE US 19801.